PluieElectrique/fimfic-comment-tweaks/README.md

 On mobile, the main difference is that there are no backlinks (as is normal).

 * Disabled showing comments on hover (`mouseover` events can sometimes be triggered)

+## Thanks

+The comment collapsing and forward hiding behavior is based off of [4chan X](https://www.4chan-x.net/).

 ## Legal